juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/06_Working_With_Raster_Data.md

 * After the calculation you should get a new raster that has the densely populated places in white and the rest in black.
 * However, to better symbolize this let's go to the properties of the new raster.
-* First, in the 'Style' tab, change the color gradient to 'White to black' instead of 'Black to white'
+* First, in the `Style` tab, change the color gradient to `White to black` instead of `Black to white`
-* And second, in the 'Transparency' tab, in the 'No data value' panel, in the 'Additional no data value' add the number '0' so that qGIS treats '0' as no values and makes it transparent.
+* And second, in the `Transparency` tab, in the `No data value` panel, in the `Additional no data value` add the number '0' so that qGIS treats '0' as no values and makes it transparent.
 * Click `OK`.
 * Now you should see the areas with more than 100 people as black pixels and the rest should be transparent.
 * If turn off the other layer your map should look something like this: